 - whether a prescription is needed

-- if it protects against sexually transmitted infections (STIs)
+- whether it protects against sexually transmitted infections (STIs)

-According to Healthcare.gov, under the Affordable Care Act, health insurance plans are required to cover Food and Drug Administration (FDA)-approved birth control, as well as birth control counseling and education.
+Under the Affordable Care Act, health insurance plans in the U.S. are required to cover the costs of birth control methods that the Food and Drug Administration (FDA) has approved, as well as birth control counseling and education.

-The plans do not have to cover medications to induce abortion or services related to a male’s reproductive system, like vasectomies.
+However, insurance plans do not have to cover medications that induce abortion or services related to the male reproductive system, such as vasectomies.

 - barrier methods